EdVKu/Getting_and_Cleaning_Data/README.md

   }
    #The read.table commands had to be unlisted in order to have the full list of data without any column interruptions
   mergedf <<- merge(traindf,testdf, by.x = "n", by.y = "n")
   #the mergedf becomes a public variable for further usages down the line.
-It also merges both sets using "n" as identifier
+It also merges both sets using "n" as identifier.
+The data frame merges ALL rows, so it will
+  # have the amount of rows of the biggest set.
 }

 ```